So What is Selvedge Denim, Anyway?

 Our Selvedge Denim Brands

-The vast majority of the selvedge denim here at Rivet & Hide is sourced from Japan for the simple fact that Japan the very best at what they do.
-Japan’s Okayama prefecture in particular is famed for producing what can justly be considered the Single Malt Scotch of selvedge denim.
-Shuttle loomed and expertly constructed to go the distance, Okayama denim adheres to age-old, small-scale methods of production and champions an attention to detail that borders on obsessive.
+Japan’s Okayama prefecture, particularly, earns fame for producing what many consider the Single Malt Scotch of selvedge denim.
+Shuttle loomed and expertly constructed to go the distance, Okayama denim adheres to age-old, small-scale production methods.
+What’s more, Okayama denim champions an attention to detail that borders on obsessive.